sabinapakuwal/c-project/README.md

 ![op23](output/op23.png)

-### 11. Wap to input employee,name,age and their basic salary and displsy the record in proper formate
+### 11. Wap to input employee,name,age and their basic salary and display the record in proper formate

 > Code